About Unrelated Business Income (UBI)

 - In addition, unrelated business income does not include income derived from the work of unpaid volunteers, income from the sale of donated goods, income from trade shows and conventions, and income from legal gaming.

-- The Internal Revenue Service does not consider the receipt of assets from a closely related tax-exempt organization to be unrelated business income.
+- The Internal Revenue Service (IRS) does not consider the receipt of assets from a closely related tax-exempt organization to be unrelated business income.

-What do I do if I have Unrelated Business Income (UBI)
+If you have Unrelated Business Income (UBI)

 It is the responsibility of all UW units/departments/divisions to read the guidelines on Unrelated Business Income (UBI) and determine if any of their activities constitute Unrelated Business Income (UBI) prior to engaging in any activity.